-Jackson realizes that people will likely make connections between his research and the broader, cultural discourse around gender fluidity.
-“One thing we could be asking ourselves as biologists is whether there are other options for gender in fish, other than just male and female,” Jackson says, echoing Leslie Henderson’s acknowledgement that science and its understanding of gender is in early days.
-“I honestly don’t know what a non-binary vision of gender would look like in something like the minnow.
+Jackson realizes that people will likely make connections between his research and the broader discussions about deconstructing the gender binary.
+“One thing we could be asking ourselves as biologists is whether there are other options for gender in fish, other than just male and female,” Jackson says, echoing Leslie Henderson’s acknowledgement that science and its understanding of gender is in its early days.
+“I honestly don’t know what a broader gender spectrum would look like in something like the minnow.
 But we know that if we expose fish in an aquarium to androgenic compounds or estrogenic compounds, we can essentially turn males into females and females into males.”

-But what does that say in a larger, more philosophical sense, about gender fluidity?
+But what does that say in a larger, more philosophical sense, about about the relationship between sex and gender?
 “I’m not sure.
 At some point we may find that what we think is a binary in animals — male or female — may turn out to be something else."

 – – – – –